pingidentity/pingidentity-devops-getting-started/docs/reference/dockerImageSecurity.md

-# Evaluation of Docker base image security
+# Evaluation of Docker Base Image Security

 In CIS (Center for Internet Security) [Docker Benchmark v1.2.0](https://www.cisecurity.org/benchmark/docker/), one of the recommendations says, "4.3 Ensure that unnecessary packages are not installed in the container."
 It further states, "You should consider using a minimal base image rather than the standard Red Hat/CentOS/Debian images if you can.
 Some of the options available include BusyBox and Alpine."
 Is Alpine Docker image really more secure than other, more popular Linux distributions?